wolfalders/wolfalders.github.io/_teaching/pedogogy.md

 ---

 ### Teaching Philosophy
 Broadening access to archaeology and higher education for students from diverse walks of life is a social justice imperative.
 In my teaching, I draw on universal design for learning (UDL) approaches to make class lectures and assignments accessible to students with different backgrounds and learning styles.
 I also emphasize writing, peer-editing, and re-writing in a supportive environment as a critical method for helping students become independent thinkers and scholars.
+Finally, I am committed to mentoring and advancing the capacities of African students and researchers, who are underserved compared to their colleagues in the US and Europe.

 ### Sample Courses
 Cities, Past and Present